metabase/metabase/README.md

 # Danger zone

-The below is a way to deploy the branch this README.md lives into Heroku.
+The button below will deploy the branch where this README.md lives into Heroku.
 The developers use it to quickly spin up a copy of Metabase.
 We DO NOT recommend you using this for production, but rather using a [stable build ](www.metabase.com/start)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # License